The following information is only as accurate as the last update (Nov. 25, 2021)! However, it is a starting point.

 Unfortunately, the black-legged ticks are not the only ticks that we have to worry about.
 Basically, any tick that bites a human can potentially transmit pathogens.
 Several things have now been found in dog (wood) ticks and Lone Star ticks have now been found sporadically in several parts of Canada, including in Nova Scotia.
 Lone Star ticks can cause the dreaded meat allergy and can also transmit other things.

 Remember, as well, that ticks can be active all year depending upon the weather.
 Although they are most active in the spring and fall, they can even be around in the winter if temperatures go above 4C (and sometimes even lower!).
+If the summer is hot and dry they may not be as active, but they are still there, especially on damp, cooler days.

 Although freeze/thaws during the winter can kill off some ticks, a consistent snow cover is good for them.
 They can “hibernate” and come out hungry as soon as temperatures allow.